magentabusiness/magentabusiness.github.io/use-cases/air-quality-monitoring.md

     <div class="section-header">
         <h2>Air quality monitoring dashboard structure</h2>
         <p>
-            The air quality monitoring solution in ThingsBoard is built on a modular dashboard structure that serves both public and administrative needs.
-Each dashboard is composed of configurable widgets, real-time data streams, map overlays, and interactive filters — all powered by ThingsBoard’s flexible dashboard engine.
+            The air quality monitoring solution in IoT Hub is built on a modular dashboard structure that serves both public and administrative needs.
+Each dashboard is composed of configurable widgets, real-time data streams, map overlays, and interactive filters — all powered by IoT Hub’s flexible dashboard engine.
         </p>
     </div>
     <div class="dashboard-structure-block">